CypRiv/genal/README.md

 > **Note:**
 >
 > **Optional**: It is recommended to create a new environment to avoid dependencies conflicts.
-Here, we create a new conda environment called 'genal'.
+Here, we create a new conda environment called 'genal_env'.
 > ```
-> conda create --name genal python=3.11
+> conda create --name genal_env python=3.11
-> conda activate genal
+> conda activate genal_env
 > ```